amiaopensource/av-python-carpentry/_episodes/01-introduction.md

 objectives:
 - "Explain the basics of Python"
 - "Explain why and how to use the command line"
+- "Introduce the sample data used for the workshop"
 keypoints:
-- "Python is powerful"
+- "Learning to use Python is like learning a new language.
+It takes practice."
+- "Python code is text that a computer interprets as instructions.
+You can write it with a text editor and run it separately.
+Or, you can use an integrated tool like Jupyter to write and run it in the same environment."
-- "Python can be used to find, move, survey, and transcode AV files"
+- "Python can be used to find, move, survey, and transcode AV files."
 ---

 ## Introduction: Why should I use Python?